Skip to main content

 • Ask about CPA and hardship relief: Some towns have options that are not advertised as “senior” programs but still help older homeowners.

-• File a missed Circuit Breaker year if still open: The state’s 3-year rule may still help.
+• File a missed Circuit Breaker year if still open: The 3-year claim window may still help.

-• Use a free tax clinic before paying a preparer: AARP Tax-Aide and IRS free tax help can save money.
+• Use a tax clinic before paying a preparer: AARP Tax-Aide and IRS free tax help can reduce out-of-pocket costs.

 Local resources

-• Councils on Aging and senior centers: Use the official senior center finder.
+• Councils on Aging: Use the senior center finder.
 These offices often know local tax relief deadlines and clinic dates.

-• IRS free tax help: Use the IRS free tax help locator for Volunteer Income Tax Assistance or Tax Counseling for the Elderly sites.
+• IRS free tax help: Use the IRS locator for Volunteer Income Tax Assistance or Tax Counseling for the Elderly sites.

-• Community Action Agencies: The state keeps an official contact list.
+• Community Action Agencies: The state keeps an agency contact list.
 These agencies can also connect people to tax help, food, utility, and housing support.

 Diverse situations that can change what to ask for